RenderKit/embree/README.md

 -   `threads=[int]`: Specifies a number of build threads to use.
 A value of 0 enables all detected hardware threads.
 By default all hardware threads are used.

+-   `user_threads=[int]`: Sets the number of user threads that can be used to join and participate in a scene commit using `rtcJoinCommitScene`.
+The tasking system will only use threads-user\_threads many worker threads, thus if the app wants to solely use its threads to commit scenes, just set threads equal to user\_threads.
+This option only has effect with the Intel(R) Threading Building Blocks (TBB) tasking system.

 -   `set_affinity=[0/1]`: When enabled, build threads are affinitized to hardware threads.
 This option is disabled by default on standard